jQSfire125/my_blog/_posts/2021-06-27-capstones.markdown

 * [ULB Credit Card Fraud][edscc]

 I received my **Machine Learning Accelerator** certificate a couple days later.
 Again, I wholeartedly recommend this course.
-It was great.
+It was great!

 After that, I moved on to HarvardX.
 We had to submit two capstone projects.
 The first one was a movie recommendation system using the [MovieLens][movielens] data set.